We present the video finalists in our pet video Dash Kitten Video Challenge.

 (3) Cathy Armato and Icy from Dogs Luv Us and We Love Them

 This is my very first Edited video!
 I wanted to do a video for a sponsored blog post, and I needed a way to join two videos that were shot on different days.
-I also needed a way to transition between them and explain what happens between the two video segments; the first segment illustrates the issue I’m trying to solve and the second segment shows the positive result After using their product.
+I also needed a way to transition between them and explain what happens between the two video segments.
+The first segment illustrates the issue I’m trying to solve.
+The second segment shows the positive result, after using their product.

-I’m so excited that I learned how to edit out sections in the middle of a video, how to join two videos together, how to add a transition slide, and how to add a text slide – this was a huge learning experience for me!
-Thank you so much for all the information in your wonderful e-book and in your blog posts, but most of all thanks for the encouragement to push myself and tackle video editing!
+I’m so excited that I learned how to edit out sections in the middle of a video.
+I have learned how to join two videos together, how to add a transition slide, and how to add a text slide.
+This was a huge learning experience for me!
+Thank you so much for all the information in your wonderful e-book.
+And in your blog posts, but most of all thanks for the encouragement to push myself and tackle video editing!
 My video isn’t fancy, but I’m really proud of my accomplishment.